Last Updated 3:23pm, 9 November 2020

 The government passed a set of amendments to regulatory legislation that will temporarily affect the statutory obligations of children’s social care services across the country.
 The amendments of the legislation expired on 25 September 2020.
 However, some of the flexibilities in the way we deliver services to children and families were kept in place, in order to allow us to follow local and national public health guidance – thereby keeping everyone safe.

-In light of the new lockdown restrictions across England, that came into force on 5 November 2020, we continue to ensure that there will not be any reduction in the service that we are providing for children and their families.
+In light of the national restrictions across England, we continue to ensure that there will not be any reduction in the service that we are providing for children and their families.

 We have risk-assessed every child whom we are working with in relation to vulnerabilities through coronavirus (COVID-19).
 And, as a result, we have in many cases increased our contacts with children and their families in order to ensure that they are fully supported during these difficult times.
 Where any flexibility is used when carrying out our responsibilities to children and families, we will evidence why these were used.